bitvijays/umbrella-wiki/source/1_Architecture.rst

 - Robot Arena

   - The maximum number of robot nodes that can be used in experiments in the robot arena is 10 to 20, depending on the status.
 The status of a robot is either available or unavailable, and only the available robots are indicated in the experiment configuration step.
 A robot's status is unavailable when recharging or undergoing maintenance or repairs.
-  - The ground truth system captures the actual robot positions.
-This data is also available in the ROS2 topics ``/rt/<robotid>/odom`` and is stored in ROS2 bag log files.
+  - The ground truth system captures the actual robot positions available in the ROS2 topics ``/rt/<robotid>/odom`` and is stored in ROS2 bag log files.

 - Digital Simulator Environment:

   - The architecture administrators can limit the number of robot instances permitted in the virtual experiments, allowing the user to run experiments using, for example, up to 120 robot instances, with swarm behaviour.
   - The portal provides access to the simulator deployment environment in the cloud and the arena.
-  - The ground truth data from the Gazebo simulator, which contains the robot positions, is also available in the ROS2 topics ``/rt/<robotid>/odom`` and is stored in the ROS2 bag log files.
+  - The ground truth data from the Gazebo simulator, which contains the robot positions, is available in the ROS2 topics ``/rt/<robotid>/odom`` and is stored in the ROS2 bag log files.
   - In the simulator, the user can use an additional radio simulation experiment container and additional configuration files in each experiment.

 - The digital twin setup and deployment of the Robotics Testbed allows a user to run simulation experiment containers in the cloud-based simulator environment; in the same way, the user runs experiments in the physical arena.
-How the experiment software is deployed and interacts with the gazebo simulator and physically with the robot nodes is the same: both the simulator and physical arena use the ROSv2-based, Data Distribution Service (DDS).
+How the experiment software is deployed and interacts with the gazebo simulator and physically with the robot nodes is the same: the simulator and physical arena use the ROSv2-based Data Distribution Service (DDS).

 - The main difference between the physical node's environment (left side) and the simulation platform (right side) is the ability to configure the simulation environment using environment world files.
 Deploying on the simulation environment permits the validation of experiment containers on the simulated environment (right side) by appropriate loading environment (world) files and then deploying to the actual arena robots (left side).